willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 3.3.7 A "typedef" statement, when used, **should** appear in the header file where the type is defined.

-      This practice helps insure that all names associated with a given type are available when the appropriate header file is used and eliminates potentially inconsistent type names.
+      This practice helps ensure that all names associated with a given type are available when the appropriate header file is used and eliminates potentially inconsistent type names.

 3.3.8 Routines **should** be ordered and grouped in a header file so that code readability and understanding are enhanced.

       For example, all related methods should be grouped together.
+Also, public methods, which are part of an interface, should appear before private methods.

 3.3.9 The name of each function argument **must** be specified in a header file declaration.
 Also, names in function declarations and definitions